GovTechSG/ship-hats-portal/manage-account.md

 1. Log in to the [SHIP-HATS portal](https://portal.ship.gov.sg/).

     Ensure you are in the required account.
-If needed, refer to [Switch account](#switch-account).
+If needed, [Switch account](#switch-account).

     <!--<kbd>![plan-details](./images/plan-details.png ':size=100%')</kbd>-->